some-ip-com/open-someip-spec/src/someip-rpc.rst

 The SOME/IP payload should be placed in memory so that the SOME/IP payload is suitable aligned.
 For infotainment ECUs an alignment of 8 Bytes (i.e. 64 bits) should be achieved, for all ECU at least an alignment of 4 Bytes shall be achieved.

+.. feat_req:: 🎯
+    :id: feat_req_someip_711
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Alignment is always calculated from start of SOME/IP message.

+Note:
+If a parameter has to be aligned to x Bytes, padding shall be inserted so that the relative position from start of the SOME/IP message (i.e. the position of the first header byte) modulo x equals 0.

 .. feat_req:: ⓘ
     :id: feat_req_someip_170
     :reqtype: Information